 Connect a network cable, with RJ-45 connectors on each end, to the modem/network port on the Notebook PC and the other end to a hub or switch.
-For 100/10BASE-TX speeds, your network cable must be category 5 or better (not category 3) with twisted-pair wiring.
-If you plan on running the interface at 100/10Mbps, it must be connected to a 100/10BASE-TX hub (not a BASE-T4 hub).
+For 100 BASE-TX / 1000 BASE-T speeds, your network cable must be category 5 or better (not category 3) with twisted-pair wiring.
+If you plan on running the interface at 100/1000Mbps, it must be connected to a 100 BASE-TX / 1000 BASE-T hub (not a BASE-T4 hub).
 For 10Base-T, use category 3, 4, or 5 twisted-pair wiring.
-Duplex transfers (200/20Mbps) is supported on this Notebook PC but requires connection to a network switching hub with "duplex" enabled.
+10/100 Mbps Full-Duplex is supported on this Notebook PC but requires connection to a network switching hub with "duplex" enabled.
 The software default is to use the fastest setting so no user-intervention is required.